-Il buco della suora is the latest project from The Lovely Brothers, the team responsible for Building Brooklyn Award-winning Bell End – the restoration of an old stable in a landmark neighborhood of New York.
-Il buco picks up where Bell End left off, applying principles learned in Brooklyn to the unique landscape of a city built on water.
+Il buco della suora is currently the only European project by The Lovely Brothers, the team responsible for the award- winning restoration of stable in New York City – Bell End – and a tannery in the Catskills.
+Il buco picks up where Bell End left off, applying principles learned in Brooklyn to the landscape of a city built on water.

 We were looking for a raised ground-floor apartment in Dorsoduro; high enough never to be troubled by acqua alta, with outdoor space and a private entrance.
-That we found it in our favourite neighborhood – with friends on the doorstep and the bells of Carmini in our ears – was perfect serendipity.
+Serendipity allowed that we would find it on Calle Degolinn, with friends on our doorstep and the familiar bells of Carmini in our ears.

-Dorsoduro 2658, on Calle Degolin had been only fleetingly occupied in thirty years and had slumped into an advanced state of deterioration.
+Dorsoduro 2658 had been only fleetingly occupied in thirty years and had slumped into an advanced state of deterioration.
 Plaster hung off walls and ceilings, the kitchen was derelict, the bathroom unsavory: essentially a ruin.
 The only option was to tear out everything – ceilings, walls, floors, plumbing, electricity, drainage, windows, doors – and go back to the bones of the building; Jonah in the whale.
-Difficult enough anywhere, but in Venice, the definition of Sisyphean absurdity.
+Difficult enough anywhere, but in Venice, an exercise in Sisyphean absurdity.

-Two months later we gathered in a raw, murky hole and stared for an hour at nothing.
+Two months later we gathered at the edge of a raw, murky hole and stared for an hour at nothing.
 No power, no light; rubble, broken windows, darkness, cold.
 Water and salt everywhere: seeping from the walls and up through the floor.
-The ceiling was the only place not drizzling water; it was too busy raining ceiling.
-This was the first of several epiphanies; that we had boarded a ship of fools and would be eaten by sharks or each other.
+The ceiling was the only place not drizzling water.
+It was too busy raining ceiling.
+This was the first of several epiphanies; that we had boarded a ship of fools and would be eaten by lagoon-sharks or each other.
 The only solution was to climb into a burlap bag full of rocks and jump into the nearest canal.

 The process of rebuilding took two years.
-We surmounted all obstacles, each byzantine edict of Venetian bureaucracy, every exasperating eccentricity of tradesman politics.
+We surmounted all obstacles, each byzantine edict of Venetian bureaucracy and eccentricity of tradesman politics.
 If you want a refrigerator brought up the canal from the east, have Marco speak to Paolo.
 From the west, Enrico.
-Under no circumstances speak to Paolo about the west.
+Under no circumstances speak to Paolo about Enrico.
 Your refrigerator will be bobbing about in the lagoon off Torcello.
-And don’t speak to Giovanni at all about anything unless you want to be taken up the Arsenale with the rough end of a gondola.
+And don’t speak to Giovanni ever about anything unless you want to be taken up the Arsenale with the rough end of a gondola.

 But it got done; by hand, boat and rubber wheel.
-The collective efforts of an incredible team of Venetian artisans doing a credible impersonation of characters from the Commedia Dell’Arte.
+The collective efforts of an motley team of Venetian artisans doing credible impersonations of characters from the Commedia Dell’Arte.
 They’d seen it all before.
 They know how to shuffle and look at their feet when the Englishman playing Pantalone is having his third stroke of the afternoon.

-We reclaimed an old Venetian home, dragging it up from the mire by its fundamentals.
-Unusually for a city steeped in artifice and disguise, Il buco embraces nakedness.
-It trusts the functionality of raw materials; brick, stone, ancient wooden beams and architraves, salvaged oak, rough plaster, hand-made tiles, iron, steel.
+We reclaimed a scrap of Venice, dragging it from the mire by its fundamentals.
+Unusually for a city steeped in artifice, Il buco embraces nakedness.
+It trusts the functionality of raw materials; brick, stone, wooden beams and architraves, salvaged oak, rough plaster, hand-made tiles, iron, steel.
 The central flow of the apartment has been retained, with rooms repurposed for a contemporary way of life.
-Some doors and walls were removed to facilitate space and openness, whilst retaining the rough, natural textures that afford warmth and the feeling of a home.
+Some doors and walls were removed to facilitate space and openness, whilst retaining the rough textures that afford warmth and comfort.
 Very little is concealed or embellished.
 The apartment uses what is endemically beautiful to peel back a century of remodeling, returning to the core principles of the building itself.

 Walls are of brick or rough plaster, ceilings of the original wood.
 Floors were taken back to dirt then resurfaced with hand-made Moroccan tiles, employing a perspective-enhancing design that echoes the floors of Basilica San Marco.
 Closets and cupboards were eschewed in favour of rough-hewn shelving, so the contents of the apartment – books, records, pots, pans, hooks, hats, coats – become its visual landscape, unique to each group of people who stay in it.